kraglik/machine/README.md

 # Machine
-A simple web framework built with plugins in mind.
+A very simple web framework implemented in Python.

-Plugin is the core idea of the framework.
-Everything is more or less a plugin.
+At the moment, http resource is more or less implemented, JsonRPC resource is waiting for its hour (far from complete yet).